dobin/RedEdr/README.md

 and therefore requires self signed kernel driver option.

 Make a snapshot of your VM before doing this.
-Currently its not possible to remove the PPL service again (try it!).
+Currently its not possible to remove the PPL service again.

 ```
 PS > .\RedEdr.exe --etwti --trace notepad.exe